Home Security

 - Flags devices with known high/critical CVE vulnerabilities as "at risk"

-Actionable Security Findings
+Security Findings

 No more wading through raw logs.
 Get clear, prioritized findings with severity ratings,